A Guide to Moving in Day for LandlordsWritten By PropertyLoop February 11, 2021

 Take Meter Readings

 Taking meter readings with your new tenant present means you can chase up any outstanding bills with the previous tenants.
-It also lets the new tenants know they don’t have to worry about it and can go off and find a new supplier etc.
+This also gives the new tenants the appropriate information to begin the search for a new provider.

 Produce a Tenant’s Info Pack